-- i.
-Auditor - Valuer(s) i. - k.
-Managing agent(s) - l.
-Solicitors to the fund m.
-Investment adviser - Trustee/Managing trustee f. - 3.
-The following additional information should be disclosed (if appropriate): - a.
-How the parties listed in 2 above are appointed, their roles and responsibilities and how they can be removed - b.
-Whether appointments are fully discretionary, non-discretionary or advisory.
-If non-discretionary or advisory, where, ultimately, the decision-making power lies - c.
-Who is responsible for setting investment policy, strategy, restrictions and income distribution policy - d.
-Who is responsible for implementing investment policy - e.
-How adherence to such policies and restrictions are monitored and reported - f.
-Who is responsible for marketing the fund - g.
-Who is responsible for pricing and accounting for the fund - h.
-How the governance structure ensures alignment of interest between the manager and investors eg. carried interest / performance fees - Details of any "key person" provisions and if so brief details of the operation of the same. i. - Whether any co-investment opportunities are capable of being offered to investors and if so the process j. for doing so.
+- Valuer(s) i.
+Managing agent(s) k. - Solicitors to the fund ١. - m.
+Investment adviser - The following additional information should be disclosed (if appropriate): 3. - How the parties listed in 2 above are appointed, their roles and responsibilities and how they can be removed a. - Whether appointments are fully discretionary, non-discretionary or advisory.
+If non-discretionary or advisory, where, ultimately, b. the decision-making power lies - Who is responsible for setting investment policy, strategy, restrictions and income distribution policy c. - Who is responsible for implementing investment policy d. - How adherence to such policies and restrictions are monitored and reported e. - Who is responsible for marketing the fund f. - Who is responsible for pricing and accounting for the fund g. - h.
+How the governance structure ensures alignment of interest between the manager and investors eg. carried interest / performance fees - Details of any "key person" provisions and if so brief details of the operation of the same. i. - Whether any co-investment opportunities are capable of being offered to investors and if so the process for doing so. i.